The Speedbuggy Story

 I met Timbo at a spot in my life where I was looking for a fresh start.
 I’d all but given up playing music completely, my heart just wasn’t in it.
 But through our friendship and after some gentle goading, I found myself behind the drum kit again and just remember the feeling of pure joy when my sticks hit the drums again for the first time.
 I fell in love all over again at that instant.
 I dunno….
 We BOTH were just having so much fun, that it just naturally developed into playing music and writing songs together as often as we could.
 We practiced constantly.
 We became obsessed.

 We were offered us a support role in an upcoming tour.
-Patrick suggested, albeit, insisted that I contacted Steve and see if he would be interested in the tour.
+Skip suggested, albeit, insisted that I contacted Steve and see if he would be interested in the tour.
 I figured what the hell and called him.
 Surprisingly he was all in and we started discussing the tour and having him play on the Sonic West album.
 Not long after, we started writing together, and then Covid hit.
 Everything got cancelled, so we thought, ok, let’s concentrate on writing and recording, since there was nothing else we could do with all of the lock downs and restrictions on travel.
 Mike inspired and fueled me.
 I started listening again to those iconic L.A. bands I loved — X, Gun Club, Tex and the Horseheads & Rank and File.
 I think it brought me back to a place and a sound that’s more true to who I am as a musician.
 We sent Steve the tracks for Sonic, and eventually some rough demos for the next album.
 Mikers and I decided to travel out Arizona (where Steve lives now) and jammed in his garage.
 We were immediately stoked to hear his punk roots were still alive in the way he played from his early days with NoFx, and from the first inception of Speedbuggy.
 Steve had been on a long hiatus from both music and art for quite a while; working a manual labor gig to help bring in cash.
 But you would never have guessed.
 His playing is like a lightning bolt and his art is still amazing.

 Yeah, I was pretty stoked to get the call from Timbo, not just for the band thing but, to just reconnect with a long lost brother.
 I think I agreed to return to the band without giving it much thought.
 I mean I really missed playing, but figured that train had pulled out of the station.
 So I went out to the garage and dusted off the guitars, and gave the album tracks a listen.
 I was pleasantly surprised with how good it sounded and the new direction of the band… and fueled me even more.